ibexa/documentation-developer/docs/getting_started/set_up_directory_permissions.md

 sudo setfacl -R -m u:"$HTTPDUSER":rwX -m u:$(whoami):rwX var web/var
 ```

-## C. Using chown on Linux/BSD/OS X systems that don't support ACL
+## Using chown on Linux/BSD/OS X systems that don't support ACL

 Some systems don't support ACL at all.
 You will need to set your web server's user as the owner of the required
 directories, in this setup further Symfony console commands against installation should use the web server user